I Don't Know Anybody Else: Music video

 A music video was made for "I Don't Know Anybody Else", directed by Judith Briant.
 It features the group performing the song in a club.
 Briant also directed the video for "Ride on Time" (with Greg Copeland).
-"I Don't Know Anybody Else" was later made available on Black Box' official YouTube channel in 2009, and had generated more than ten million views as of early 2024.
+"I Don't Know Anybody Else" was later made available on Black Box' official YouTube channel in 2009, and had generated more than 12 million views as of late 2025.

 For the US release, the video was re-edited.
 Visual effects and animations were added on-screen, along with pictures from a Katrin Quinol photoshoot that was later used as the single cover.